vserova/book/pages/ch_xmlwrapp.md

         std::cout << "Node #" << nnum++ << std::endl
              << *k << std::endl;

-Please note that the <span class="nctnt ncbi-var">node\_set</span> object holds a set of references to the nodes from the document which is used to run the XPath query.
-Therefore you can change the nodes in the original document if you use a non-constant <span class="nctnt ncbi-var">node\_set</span> and non-constant iterators.
+Please note that the `node_set` object holds a set of references to the nodes from the document which is used to run the XPath query.
+Therefore you can change the nodes in the original document if you use a non-constant `node_set` and non-constant iterators.

-The <span class="nctnt ncbi-var">xpath\_expression</span> object also supports:
+The `xpath_expression` object also supports:

 -   pre-compilation of the XPath query string